cac-staff/swc-bash-lesson/j05-hpc.md

 ---
 layout: page
 title: The Unix Shell
-subtitle: Submitting jobs and transferring files
+subtitle: Working remotely on a HPC cluster
 minutes: 15
 ---